Kia Carens: Marketing

+Safety

-Fourth generation (KY; 2022)
+Fourth generation (KY; 2021)

 The fourth-generation Carens was revealed in India on 16 December 2021.
 It was developed under the codename "KY".
 Based on a stretched Seltos/Hyundai Creta platform, it is mainly marketed for India and other emerging markets as opposed to previous generations.
 Instead of the previous generations' compact MPV configuration, the fourth-generation model is configured as a compact crossover.
 It is marketed by Kia as a "recreational vehicle" (RV) with 6-seater and 7-seater configurations offered and was developed with an emphasis on space for third-row seat occupants.

 The model shared the same powertrain and gearbox options as the Indian-made Seltos, consisting of two petrol engines and one diesel engine.
 The petrol engines are 1.5-litre naturally aspirated engine that makes 115 PS paired with six-speed manual transmission or CVT, and a 1.4-liter Smartstream turbocharged engine that produces 140 PS paired with six-speed manual transmission or a seven-speed dual-clutch transmission.
 The diesel engine is a 1.5-litre U-Line unit that produces 115 PS paired with six-speed manual transmission or six-speed torque-converter automatic.

 In Indonesia, the fourth-generation Carens was first shown at the Gaikindo Jakarta Auto Week on 12 March 2022, and launched at the 29th Gaikindo Indonesia International Auto Show on 11 August 2022.
 The sole Premiere grade is offered with either a 1.5-litre petrol engine with CVT, or a 1.4-litre turbocharged petrol engine with 7-speed DCT.
 The latter has a 6-seater configuration with captain seats.

 The Vietnamese-market Carens was launched on 11 November 2022, it is offered in four grades: Deluxe (6-speed manual and IVT), Luxury (IVT), Premium (7-speed DCT or 6-speed automatic) and Signature (7-speed DCT or 6-speed automatic).
 Like the ones on the Indian market, the Vietnamese-market Carens are available with three engines: The 1.5-litre naturally aspirated gasoline engine which is available on the Deluxe and Luxury grades, the 1.4-liter Smartstream turbocharged gasoline engine and the 1.5-litre U-Line diesel engine which is available on both Premium and Signature grades.
 Like other Kia models, it is assembled locally at THACO Kia manufacturing facility in Chu Lai Province.